 You will receive your poll cards two weeks before an election.
 Each member of the household who is eligible to vote should receive a poll card.
 The card will state the date of the election, the hours of poll and where the polling station is.

-If you do not receive a poll card before an election, but think you are registered to vote, please contact Electoral Services.
+If you do not receive a poll card before an election and are registered and eligible, please contact Electoral Services.

 Casting your vote

 - The hours of poll for all elections is 7am to 10pm

 - On arrival at the poll station, the clerk will ask you to confirm your name and address.
 You will then receive your ballot paper(s)